Select

 What are Cannabis-Infused Drinks?

-Headset, sales of cannabis drinks have jumped 40 percent over the past year.
+Cannabis-infused beverages are the latest items in the Massachusetts cannabis edibles market.
+According to Seattle-based cannabis analytics firm Headset, sales ofcannabis drinks have jumped 40 percent over the past year.
 Consumers flocked to a new consumption method — and an alcoholic beverage alternative.
 But what are they, exactly?
 What experience can you expect to have as you sip on one?
 Keep reading to understand what you need to know before you try a cannabis beverage.

 What Are Cannabis Drinks?

-featured large chunks of cannabis floating in them.
+Infusing cannabis into beverages is not an easy process.
+That is one reason cannabis drinks have taken so long to appear in the market.
+Until recently, cannabis-infused beverages have not been the most appetizing option, at least compared to more traditional forms of edibles such as chocolates and gummies, as they have sometimes featured large chunks of cannabis floating in them.
 This is because THC and CBD, among other cannabinoids, are fat-soluble, so mixing them smoothly with water is difficult.
 Fat-soluble cannabinoids fare much better with the oils found in edibles.
 New technology, however, is making more appealing cannabis drinks possible.
 The infusion of additional cannabis terpenes makes the beverages more flavorful.
 Drinkers can now choose between cannabis-infused beverages containing the psychoactive component THC, those infused only with CBD, or a mixture of both, each providing a unique effect.

 The market for cannabis beverages is expected to boom for various reasons.
 Consuming cannabis in this way is especially appealing to those who are cannacurious or who have never used cannabis before, as it is can often be less intimidating than vaping or smoking.
 Furthermore, cannabis drinks offer a more sophisticated and socially-acceptable alternative to edibles such as gummies or brownies, which may not appeal to older users (and can be more difficult to dose).
 Cannabis drinks are also available in no-or-low sugar and no-or-low calorie options, appealing to those who are health-conscious in a way other candy-like edibles might not.